Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Remote Aerial Voyeurism

-Effective: Jul 1, 2024Class A misdemeanor (up to 1 year imprisonment, up to $5,000 fine); Level 6 felony if repeat offense, publication, or transmission of material
+Effective: Jul 1, 2024Class A misdemeanor (up to 1 year imprisonment, $5,000 fine); Level 6 felony if prior voyeurism conviction or distribution (6 months to 2.5 years imprisonment, up to $10,000 fine)

 View source